BIG NEWS: Scrapingdog is collaborating with Serpdog.

 Limitations of scraping Google search results with Python

+You can scrape millions of pages without getting blocked with Scrapingdog.
 Let’s see how we can use Scrapingdog to scrape Google at scale.

 Scraping Google Search Results without getting blocked

 We will use Scrapingdog’s Google Search Result Scraper API for this task.
 This API handles everything from proxy rotation to headers.
-You just have to send a GET request and in return, you will get parsed JSON data.
+You just have to send a GET request and in return, you will get beautiful parsed JSON data.

 This API offers a free trial and you can register for that trial from here.
 After registering for a free account you should read the docs to get the complete idea of this API.